ACTA-Team/docs/03-authentication.md

 | `Referrer-Policy` | Controls referrer information | `strict-origin-when-cross-origin` |
 | `Content-Security-Policy` | Prevents code injection | `default-src 'self'` |

-## API Key Authentication
+## API Keys (Optional)

-The ACTA API uses API keys for authenticating requests to credential management endpoints.
-API keys provide secure, programmatic access to the API without requiring user authentication for each request.
+API keys may be used for tracking and analytics, but they are not required to access current credential endpoints.
+Requests without `X-ACTA-Key` are accepted.

 ### **Obtaining an API Key**